 To perform ChIP, preps previously fixed in formaldehyde are thawed in lysis buffer and the chromatin is sonicated.
 Two chromatin preps are used for a typical ChIP-seq experiment.
 Small amounts of each chromatin prep are removed and pooled to serve as a control “input” sample.
 A completed dataset for a given factor then includes 2 ChIP samples and 1 input control.
-A total of 2mg of sonicated chromatin is immunoprecipitated with an anti-GFP antibody.
+A total of 2mg of sonicated chromatin is immunoprecipitated with our validated goat anti-GFP antibody.
 Importantly, this antibody is the same anti-GFP antibody as used for Drosophila ChIP, and is another advantage of combining worm and fly pipelines.
 Crosslinks are reversed on both samples, and the three samples describing a dataset are submitted to the White lab at the University of Chicago for library construction and sequencing.

 During the modERN project, we have improved several aspects of the ChIP protocol.
-In particular, we often had low DNA yields that could lead to failed library construction about 20% of the time.
+In particular, we often had low DNA yields that led to failed library construction about 20% of the time.
 We determined that this was likely due to inefficient disruption of the worms during lysis and sonication, and have subsequently added a douncing step to further break open the worms prior to sonication.
-We also tested several sonication parameters to come up with the setting that allows maximal breakage without destroying the sample by overheating.
-These two alterations decreased the failures substantially, to less than 5%.
+We also tested several sonication parameters to establish the setting that allows maximal breakage without destroying the sample by overheating.
+These two improvements decreased the failures to less than 5%.
 Finally, we have recently begun tests in which we alter the timing of the fixation.
 We reasoned that fixation prior to lysis was likely to toughen the cuticle and reduce efficiency of chromatin extraction, so we tested whether fixation after douncing and before sonication resulted in improved chromatin isolation.
 Our preliminary results suggest that we see about 10-fold more chromatin with this method, and that this chromatin is capable of being immunoprecipitated and results in very robust library construction.
 Sequencing of this sample produced excellent peaks, and we are awaiting sequencing of the input sample to complete the quality control analysis.
-Assuming that this is a successful ChIP experiment, we will implement the same strategy for a few additional test factors before adopting it completely.
+Assuming that this is a successful ChIP experiment, we will implement the same strategy for a few additional test factors before adopting it generally.

 B2.1.2 Streamlined ChIP-seq production pipeline for flies